eira-fransham/troubles.md/content/posts/rust-optimization.md

 would be this:

 > The fastest code is code that doesn't run at all, the second-fastest code is
-> code that never stops running.
+> code that never has to wait.

 Ideally, you want to do less work, and if you're doing the minimum amount of work you want to reduce the amount of time the CPU spends waiting around.